MLoacher/github-actions-helpdesk/README.md

    - Checks for `[GH-####]` token in subject
    - If found, adds comment to existing issue
    - If not found, searches by email metadata or creates new issue
+   - **Processes attachments:**
+     - Images: Uploaded to GitHub and embedded inline
+     - Other files: Listed with note to check original email
    - Embeds email metadata in issue body (HTML comment)
    - Marks email as SEEN